Frontpoint vs Lifeshield

 Frontpoint has monthly contracting and you won’t have to pay anything extra if you want to cancel.
 This is a new feature of the company, and in my opinion, it’s a real game-changer.

-Lifeshield offers both a month-to-month contract and a three-year contract in which your rate is locked in.
+Lifeshield offers both a month-to-month and three-year contract in which your rate is locked in.
 If you do a three-year contract and want to get out of it early, your termination fee will depend on exactly when you cancel and why you want to cancel— is it a faulty system or just not for you?
 Be sure to negotiate cancellation terms with your salesperson.

 Frontpoint and Lifeshield Moving Policies